 The chances of developing diabetes may depend on a mix of your genes and your lifestyle.
-Drinking to excess, for example, can help to cause diabetes.
+Drinking to excess, for example, can contribute to individuals becoming diabetic.

-It’s a manageable condition.
-But when it’s not well managed, it is associated with serious complications including heart disease, stroke, blindness, kidney disease, nerve damage and amputations2.
+Diabetes is a manageable condition.
+But when it’s not well managed, it is associated with serious health complications including heart disease, stroke, blindness, kidney disease, nerve damage and amputations2.

 Type 1 diabetes develops if the body can’t produce enough insulin, because insulin-producing cells in the pancreas have been destroyed.
 It can happen: